RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Introduction

 However, both of these methods have their weakness.
 MC-Dropout performs significantly worse than Deep Ensemble on some uncertainty estimation tasks \cite{lakshminarayanan2017simple,ovadia2019can,gustafsson2020evaluating}.
 We argue that the main reason for MC-Dropout's poor performance is the high correlation between the ensemble elements that make the overall predictions insufficiently diverse.
 Moreover, dropping the weights randomly will result in similar weight configurations in different models obtained by sampling, consequently, less diverse predictions \cite{fort2019deep}.
-Deep Ensemble does not have the above problem because ensemble elements are trained independently, which leads to no similar weight configurations between ensemble elements.
-Despite its success, Deep Ensemble is limited in practice due to its expensive computational and memory costs, increasing linearly with the ensemble size in both training and testing phases.
+Deep Ensemble does not have the above problem because ensemble elements are trained independently, leading to no similar weight configurations.
+Despite its success, Deep Ensemble is limited in practice due to its expensive computational and memory costs, increasing linearly with the ensemble size in training and testing phases.
 In terms of computation, each ensemble member requires a separate neural network to forward pass its inputs.
 From the memory perspective, each ensemble member requires a separate copy of neural network weights, each of which can contain up to millions (sometimes billions) of parameters \cite{wen2020batchensemble}.

-In this work, we introduce Randomized ReLU Activation (RRA), a framework for uncertainty estimation that tackles these challenges.
-It builds on the intuition that the poor performance of dropout-based methods is due to the high correlation between the ensemble elements, which makes the overall predictions insufficiently diverse.
+In this work, we introduce a ReLU-Based uncertainty estimation (RBUE) method that tackles these challenges.
+It builds on the intuition that the poor performance of dropout-based methods is due to the high correlation between the multiple outputs, which makes the overall predictions insufficiently diverse.
 Our method is designed to achieve a trade-off between reliable uncertainty estimation and an acceptable computational cost.